Topology of surface electromyogram signals: hand gesture decoding on Riemannian manifolds: Introduction

 \section{Introduction}

-sEMG signals are recorded non-invasively by placing sensors on the skin surface and measuring electrical signals arising from motor unit activation.
-Global characteristics of the sEMG signal such as its amplitude and power spectrum depend on numerous idiosyncratic factors: anatomical characteristics including thickness of the subcutaneous tissue, distribution and size of motor unit territories, and spread of endplates and tendon junctions within the MU; physiological factors such as distribution of conduction velocities of the fibers within the motor units, shape of intracellular action potentials, \cite{farina2004extraction} and muscle fatigue;\cite{enoka2008muscle} and circumstantial factors such as the precise electrode placement.\cite{HUEBNER2015214}$^, $\cite{kleine2001influence} The combined effect of these factors is further complicated by the interactions of signals originating from multiple, neighboring muscles.
-Consequently, signals from individual sEMG electrodes tend to be highly confounded and opaque, thereby limiting their practical use.
-We show that covariance matrices constructed using pairwise covariance of electrical signals measured across different electrodes capture the combined effect of various physiological and anatomical factors and provide a framework to quantify the differences in sEMG signals across individuals.
-Moreover, the spatial signal patterns captured by covariance matrices showcase rich geometric patterns that can be used to distinguish distinct hand gestures.\\
+EMG signals are recorded non-invasively by placing sensors on the skin surface to measure electrical activity generated by motor unit activation.
+The global characteristics of the EMG signal, such as amplitude and power spectrum, depend on numerous idiosyncratic factors.
+These include anatomical characteristics, such as the thickness of subcutaneous tissue, the distribution and size of motor unit (MU) territories, and the spread of endplates and tendon junctions within the MU.
+Physiological factors, such as the distribution of conduction velocities within motor unit fibers, the shape of intracellular action potentials \cite{farina2004extraction}, and muscle fatigue \cite{enoka2008muscle}, also influence the signal.
+Additionally, circumstantial factors, such as precise electrode placement \cite{HUEBNER2015214, kleine2001influence}, further contribute to signal variability.
+The combined effects of these factors are further complicated by interactions between signals originating from multiple neighboring muscles.
+As a result, signals from individual EMG electrodes tend to be highly confounded and opaque, limiting their practical utility.